-In this activity the children will compose a short piece using just one note.
-They will use dynamics, articulations and other techniques to create musical expression.
+Compose a short piece on one note using dynamics, articulations and other techniques to create musical expression and character.

 'Using only one note compose a short piece of music – all I ask is that you don’t bore me!'